openedx-unsupported/devstack/README.rst

-When switching to a branch which differs greatly from the one you've been working on (especially if the new branch is more recent), you may wish to halt the existing containers via ``make down``, pull the latest Docker images via ``make dev.pull.<service>``, and then re-run ``make dev.provision`` or ``make dev.sync.provision`` in order to recreate up-to-date databases, static assets, etc.
+When switching to a branch which differs greatly from the one you've been working on (especially if the new branch is more recent), you may wish to halt and remove the existing containers via ``make down``, pull the latest Docker images via ``make dev.pull.<service>``, and then re-run ``make dev.provision`` or ``make dev.sync.provision`` in order to recreate up-to-date databases, static assets, etc.